 Having a strong knowledge of these frameworks can help people with autism maintain a safe and healthy relationship to the internet.
 It’s also essential for family members and loved ones to be educated on these online threats so they can spot any warning signs.

-Bullying can be one of the most troubling concerns for people with autism, whether it’s online or not.
+Cyberbullying can be one of the most troubling concerns for people with autism.
 According to one survey, 63% of children with an autism spectrum disorder report having been bullied — three times more likely than their siblings.
 This trend unfortunately exists online, too.
 Another report found that kids who have a learning disability are 12% more likely to experience cyberbullying than those who do not.

 Becoming a victim of a scam or hacking is another risk for people with ASD.
 To avoid these situations, the most important thing anyone can do is avoid giving out personal information like addresses, phone numbers, Social Security numbers or bank information.

 Phishing is also a serious problem for anyone online.
 This is when scammers send emails pretending to be legitimate companies to trick you into giving them personal information or opening an attachment that contains malware.
-According to the FBI, these are the most common cyberattacks in the U.S., with over 241K victims in 2020.
+According to the FBI, these are the most common cyberattacks in the U.S., with over 323K victims in 2021 (34.3% increase compared to 2020).

 How to recognize a phishing email